Martha's Vineyard Sign Language: Decline

 Martha's Vineyard Sign Language declined after the opening of the American School for the Deaf.
-Although students from Martha's Vineyard influenced the creation of American Sign Language with contributions from MVSL when they returned home, they brought ASL usage back with them, and MVSL faded.
+Although students from Martha's Vineyard influenced the creation of ASL with contributions from MVSL when they returned home, they brought ASL usage back with them, and MVSL faded.
 Additionally, as transportation became easier in the 19th century, the influx of hearing people meant that more genetic diversity was introduced, and hereditary deafness was no longer commonplace.
 The last person in the line of hereditary deafness of Martha's Vineyard was Katie West, who died in 1952.
 Following her death, Oliver Sacks noted in the 1980s that some elderly hearing residents of the island could remember a few signs, but the language truly died out after this point.

-Resurgence of Sign Language on Martha's Vineyard
+Resurgence

-In recent years there has been a push to reintroduce American sign language into the Island's culture.
+In recent years, there has been a push to reintroduce American sign language into the Island's culture.
 A Martha's Vineyard resident, Lynn Thorp, began her mission to revive ASL in the early 2000s with the ultimate goal of reinstating ASL as a second language.
 After studying the language through references such as Everyone Here Spoke Sign Language by Ellen Groce, and a series of 1989 teachings called "Interax", Thorp began meeting with fellow Vineyard residents every week to practice sign language together.
 About a decade later, Thorp began teaching classes regularly at local community centers.
 Recently, the Edgartown Elementary School has adopted ASL into their regular curriculum, and other Martha's Vineyard Public Schools are soon to follow.